English Language Learners / Dual Language Learners / Multicultural Education Support – Language Lizard Blog

 Exciting news!
 Language Lizard’s got a Best Educational Website award from Howtolearn.com!
 We’ve been hand picked for inclusion in the list of Top 101 Back-to-school Websites, and we couldn’t be more proud.
 We know that bilingual books are such an integral part of quality education for children, and it’s great that Howtolearn.com are helping us to get the word out there so that DLLs/ELLs can start the year off right.
 Check out www.howtolearn.com to see our listing and all of the other fantastic entries. ..........
 CONTINUE READING

-Classroom, Dual Language, ELLs / DLLs, Families, Schools, Teacher Resources,
+Classroom, Dual Language, ELLs / DLLs, Families, Schools, Teaching Resources,

 BILINGUAL BOOKS OPEN UP A WORLD OF COMMUNICATION AND CONFIDENCE